Updated: August 2018

 Camera bag: Think Tank Airport Accelerator

-This bag fits almost all of my camera equipment, along with my laptop and other fragile items.
+This bag fits almost all of my camera equipment, including my drone, along with my laptop and other fragile items.

 Importantly, it doesn’t look too conspicuous, so I’m never asked to weigh it.
 That would be awkward for both of us.